Interactive Code Generation via Test-Driven User-Intent Formalization

 \subsection{Code and Test Generation Prompts}

-It is well-known that the choice of prompts that determine the actual string that is fed to a large language model has a substantial impact on the quality of output~\citep{prompt_engineering_2021}.
+It is well-known that the choice of prompts that determine the actual string that is fed to an LLM has a substantial impact on the quality of output~\cite{prompt_engineering_2021}.
 In this section, we outline several choices for implementing the prompt generation routines \underline{\codegen{}} and \underline{\testgen{}} for generating code and test suggestions from the problem description consisting of $(\prfx_p, s_p, h_p)$.

 [1]{{\tt #1}}